Sheesh!

 "Sheesh!" is a 2021 song by the American music group Surfaces, featuring singer Tai Verdes, from the deluxe edition of the group's fourth studio album, Pacifico (2021).
 The song was recorded at rental accommodation fitted with music production equipment.
 The music composition is credited to Kameron Glasper and Tayla Parx.

 "Sheesh!" was debuted live on July 31, 2021, the night before Surfaces' performance at Lollapalooza, and was released as a single a few weeks later.
 The song was presented at a time when the phrase "sheesh" was rising in prominence as a slang term with new meaning, as an internet meme and a viral TikTok theme.
 It charted on the NZ Hot Singles Chart.
 The song has been used commercially in a variety of ways, including ad campaigns by Toyota and Pizza Hut.
+The song was certified gold by Recording Industry Association of America on August 30, 2024.

 Background

 The use of "sheesh" as an expression has a history of popular use on TikTok, and in 2021, the phrase spiked as a viral trend on the platform.
 This was often in humorous, memetic contexts, as well as being used as an ad-lib in hip-hop performances.
 The song samples the TikTok meme.